Sometimes we forget that honey bees aren’t the only types of bees out there.

 Africanized Honey Bees

-With yellow and black colors, it is often hard to distinguish this bee from the European honey bee or Western honey bee.
+With yellow and black colors, it is often hard to distinguish a killer bee from the European honey bee or Western honey bee.
 When in doubt as to what species of bees you have in your garden, it is best to consult a pest control specialist before tackling its nest.

 A testament to how varied the bee family is.
 Unlike other common types of bees, these don’t make for great pollinators.
-They have very smooth bodies because, without the need to feed the young, they have no reason to collect and carry pollen.
+They have very smooth bodies because, without the need to feed the young, they have no reason to collect and carry pollen and nectar.

 If we all do our part, we can make a difference.